1889 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 The 1889 Penny is widely encountered in circulated grades, yet certain die varieties from this year command focused numismatic interest.

-These manufacturing anomalies originated at the Philadelphia Mint, where hand-punched dies and multiple hub impressions introduced opportunities for subtle errors.
+These manufacturing anomalies originated at the Philadelphia Mint, where hand-punched dies and multiple hub impressions introduced opportunities for subtle and dramatic errors alike.
 The Fivaz–Stanton (FS) reference system documents and authenticates these varieties, providing a standardized framework for attribution and study among collectors.

 1. 1889 RPD FS-301 Errors